 Foods high in sodium

-Sodium, or salt, can cause the body to retain more fluid and raise blood pressure, which is dangerous to a senior with CHF.
+Sodium, or salt, can cause the body to retain more fluid and raise blood pressure, which is dangerous to a senior with CHF since their body already retains fluid.
 Seniors should avoid foods with high levels of sodium.
 Foods that are naturally high in sodium include:

 - Smoked, cured, or canned meat